 Our casual yet disciplined approach led to rich insights about nutrition, family structure, and how women balance their own and their family’s health needs with budgetary restrictions.

 BuyerSynthesis provided recommendations informed by the opinions and knowledge of potential customers, contributing to the company’s aggressive growth strategy.
-The company has since found success in repositioning the product and intends to double its annual retail sales by the end of 2015.
+The company has since found success in repositioning the product and was on track to double its annual retail sales by the following year.

 Contact us today if you would like to discuss more about knowing your market through in-depth interviews and ethnography.